Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 ???+ warning
     Be careful if you use the API at the time of writing it's possible to create a Zabbix user with the API without a role.
 When created by the API the user can even be saved by the frontend afterwards !

+???+ info
+    More information can be found in the online Zabbix documentation [here](https://www.zabbix.com/documentation/7.0/en/manual/config/users_and_usergroups/user)